 What Taxes Apply to Your Business?

 Tribal land does not have one uniform tax law or code; the individual tribes can create tax policies themselves.
 These tribes can also levy their set of taxes on specific activities.
 The upside here is that you could qualify for tax exemptions, which depends on the type of business you have.
-You should consult a tribal law professional from Polito Law to assist with any legal concerns that you may have.
+You should consult a tribal law professional to assist with any legal concerns that you may have.

 How Long Will the Process Take?